partiql/partiql-lang-kotlin/docs/documentation/Window Functions.md

 >>
 ```

-2. Use of aggregation function:
+2. Use of aggregate function:
 ```
 SELECT
     month as current_month,